M. Phil. in Popular Literature

 Application requirement: To have a realistic chance of entry, students should have a high 2:1 at least.
 This translates as roughly a 3:3 GPA.

-This course runs on a full-time basis only.
+Please note this course runs on a full-time basis only.

 The M.Phil in Popular Literature offers students a unique opportunity for the advanced study of popular literature and its immensely important place within modern culture.
 It traces the history of popular genres such as horror, science fiction, romance, fantasy and detective fiction, and offers a comprehensive introduction to contemporary theories of the popular.
 Participants will also choose from a range of specialist options on particular aspects of the popular.